Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Introduction

-Though many workers in the field have approximated solutions to the PNP-FBV equations using asymptotics \cite{Newman1965, Smyrl1966}, a numerical method is needed to obtain a full solution.
-A key mathematical aspect of the PNP-FBV equations is that the parameter $\epsilon$ acts as a singular perturbation to the system and results in the formation of boundary layers \cite{Bazant2004}.
-This makes numerical simulation of the PNP-FBV equations especially challenging.
+Though many workers in the field have approximated solutions to the PNP-FBV system using asymptotic methods \cite{Newman1965, Smyrl1966}, a numerical method is needed to obtain a full solution.
+A key mathematical aspect of the PNP-FBV system is that the parameter $\epsilon$ acts as a singular perturbation to the system and results in the formation of boundary layers \cite{Bazant2004}.
+This makes numerical simulation of the PNP-FBV system especially challenging.

-In general, there are several properties of a numerical method that need to be established so as to allow the solver for the Poisson-Nernst-Planck equations to be stable, provide accurate resultsf and converge quickly.
-The first is a nonuniform mesh in space, which is useful because the potential and concentration distributions near the electrode can change significantly over short distances.
-The mesh near the boundaries should be finer than the mesh in the middle of the domain, where the concentration and potential are nearly constant.
-Secondly, many electrochemical systems of interest are subject to sudden changes of forcing, with long periods of relaxation with constant or no forcing in between.
-This, along with the transient dynamics driven by the initial data, gives the problem more than one timescale.
+An accurate, efficient solver for the PNP-FBV equations must take into account the solution's spatial and temporal characteristics.
+First, the bulk ($10 \epsilon \lesssim x \lesssim 1 - 10 \epsilon$) is approximately {\it electroneutral} \cite{Bockris_Reddy} and so the concentrations and potential are linear or nearly linear there, whereas they are nonlinear, and can change significantly over short distances, near the electrodes ($0 < x \lesssim 10 \epsilon$ and $1-10 \epsilon \lesssim x <1$).
+A non-uniform mesh which distributes more mesh points near $x=0, 1$ is therefore an economical way to discretize the spatial domain.
+Secondly, many electrochemical systems of interest are subject to sudden changes in forcing, separated by periods with constant or no forcing.
+This, combined with the transient dynamics driven by initial conditions, gives the problem more than one time-scale, motivating the need for specialized time-stepping methods.